ldegreef/ewhitmire.github.io/_projects/phishicaltherapy.md

   keywords = {gesture recognition, hci, rehabilitation, stroke, tabletop}, }
 blurb: |-
    As part of a four-person team, I designed and developed technology to motivate and assess rehabilitation for stroke patients affected in their upper extremities, using the Microsoft Surface.
 We interviewed stroke patients and physical therapists, designed a rehabilitative game played on the Microsoft Surface, produced a prototype, and ran user study with stroke patients.
+Our work was presented at CWIC '12 and published in a note at CHI '12.
 caption: ''
 citation: |-
   Boulanger, Cati, et al. "Stroke rehabilitation with a sensing surface."
 Proceedings of the SIGCHI Conference on Human Factors in Computing Systems.
 ACM, 2013.
 DOI=http://dx.doi.org/10.1145/2470654.2466160